onnx/onnx-mlir/docs/AccelNNPAHowToUseAndTest.md

 - Lit tests

-When building onnx-mlir for NNPA, lit tests for NNPA also run with the command for CPU.
 The lit tests for NNPA are included in `test/mlir/accelerators/nnpa`.
+When building onnx-mlir for NNPA, these lit tests also run with the following same command with CPU.

 ```
 cmake --build . --target check-onnx-lit